lmyint/personal_site/content/post/2018-08-10-dnd-scraping-rvest-rselenium.md

 - We first read the HTML source of a page with `read_html`.
 - We can then use a combination of SelectorGadget with the "View page source" functionality of your browser to select the links on the page.
 Here we find that they belong to class `link`.
 - We use the `html_attr` function here to extract the link path rather than the link text.
 The `name = "href"` specifies that we want the path attribute.
-(Anatomy of an HTML link: `<a href="https://www.something.com>Link text seen on page</a>`).
+(Anatomy of an HTML link: `<a href="https://www.something.com">Link text seen on page</a>`).
 - The remainder of the function subsets the extracted links to only those that pertain to the monster pages (removing links like the home page).
 Printing the output indicates that these links are only relative links, so we append the base URL to create absolute links (`abs_links`).

-Finally, we can loop through all pages of results to get the hundreds of pages for the individual monsters.
+Finally, we can loop through all pages of results to get the hundreds of pages for the individual monsters:

 ```r
 ## Loop through all pages